What I often get asked is, “should I employ an internal marketing person or outsource my marketing needs to an agency?”

 With a dedicated marketeer responsible for all aspects of your marketing strategy, time management can become a challenging issue.
-With focus split from one project to the next, the overall quality of each task can decrease.
-Speaking from a personal standpoint, as a salaried individual marketeer I always struggled to dedicate a solid few days on a campaign, mainly because another ‘priority’ would appear on my to do list, whether it was from the directors, the internal team or a customer.
+With the focus split from one project to the next, the overall quality of each task can decrease.
+Speaking from a personal standpoint, as a salaried individual marketer I always struggled to dedicate a solid few days on a campaign, mainly because another ‘priority’ would appear on my to-do list, whether it was from the directors, the internal team or a customer.

 With an outsourced marketing agency, their sole responsibility is to work on your behalf to ensure your marketing strategy is generating a return on investment (ROI) for your business.
 With combined experience, an agency team will implement strategies and techniques they know will improve your brand and increase sales.

-Marketing Agencies are not distracted by additional tasks and they have a fully experienced team of designers, developers and digital marketeers handling the workload.
+Marketing Agencies are not distracted by additional tasks and they have a fully experienced team of designers, developers and digital marketers handling the workload.

 A recent study shows only 56% of small businesses (50 employees or less) have a marketing plan, while 81% of larger companies (more than 1,000 employees) have a plan in place.

-So, what would are the comparable costs of employing (a) a full time in-house marketeer or (b) a full service agency marketing team?
+So, what would are the comparable costs of employing (a) a full-time in-house marketer or (b) a full-service agency marketing team?

 Digital agencies tend to charge a fixed monthly fee, with the only additional cost being the paid advertising spend, which is also managed to a fixed budget.
 Some agencies, like Kariba, can even guarantee a return on investment, such is their confidence in their ability to deliver.

 As part of the service provided by a digital agency, all analytics and data tracking is set up in the interim and precise reporting dashboards showing key metrics are analysed and sent to the client to demonstrate their ROI.